Phone icon. Need help? Call us on 0800 085 7371

 Person getting flue jab

-With cold and flu cases on the rise and a new Covid variant rearing its head, our care experts are recommending older people take advantage of their free flu jabs and the latest Covid vaccine to stay safe this winter.
+With cold and flu cases becoming more common in the winter months and Covid here to stay, our care experts are recommending older people take advantage of their free flu jabs and the latest Covid vaccine to stay safe this winter.

 After several years of living with the ongoing presence of Covid-19, it can be easy to overlook its continued existence and the emergence of new variants.
 Between December 2019 and December 2022, the United Kingdom saw a gradual increase in infected rates, shown in the graph below1, underscoring the persistence of elevated rates.
 The emergence of new variants remains a factor that could potentially influence infection rates as we approach December.